jerome-quere/JStd/README.md

 Iterator
 --------

-One of the most powerfull tools of the C++ library are the iterators.
+One of the most powerful tools of the C++ library are the iterators.

 Here an example of iterator working